aptos-labs/aptos-core/developer-docs-site/docs/concepts/resource-accounts.md

 }
 ```

-#### Can I acquire a SignerCapability later?
+## Acquiring a SignerCapability later

-Yes.
 Say you create a resource account and rotate its auth key to your account's auth key.
 You'd just need to sign for the account and call `retrieve_resource_account_cap` in order to get the `SignerCapability` and store it somewhere:

 ```rust
 struct MySignerCapability has key {